raspberrypilearning/scary-spot-the-difference/worksheet.md

 	sleep(randrange(5,15))
     ```

-1. Then, you want to start playing the sound, just before the second image is shown, as soon as the sleep has finished.
+1. Then, you want to start playing the sound just before the second image is shown, as soon as the sleep has finished.

     ``` python
     scream.play()
     ```

-1. Then stop the scream just before pygame quits.
+1. Next, stop the scream just before Pygame quits:

     ``` python
     scream.stop()
     pygame.quit()
     ```

-1. You might find, that depending on your Raspberry Pi model, the scream takes a little time to start playing.
-You could therefore, add a little sleep just after the `scream.play()` line.
+1. You might find that, depending on your Raspberry Pi model, the scream takes a little time to start playing.
+You could, therefore, add a little sleep just after the `scream.play()` line.

-1. Your complete code should look like this:
+Your complete code should look like this:

 	```python
 	import pygame